JIMOHMA/fleetsimulation/README.md

         npm install
         npm run dev
     ```
 - **React Front-End**: The package.json in the root directory will be used to install all the client dependencies, build and start the front-end on a port.
-This project uses **vite**
+This project uses **vite**, so the following command can be used:
     - command to execute
     ```bash
         cd to fleetsimulation/